rutar-academic/rutar.org/content/teaching/fractal_geometry_and_dynamics.md

 ## Pre-requisites
 The following pre-requisites are essential.
-- Measure and Integration 1 & 2
+- Measure and integration 1 & 2
 - Introductory probability theory

 ## Evaluation